AngleProtocol/angle-docs/resources/audits/README.md

 Angle Protocol has undergone several audits for its smart contracts and modules.

+## Code4rena June 2023 - July 2023

+[Audit report](https://code4rena.com/reports/2023-06-angle) of the Transmuter system and of Merkl smart contracts performed by Code4rena between June and July 2023.

 ## Chainsecurity April 2022 - May 2022

 Audit report of the borrowing module of the Angle protocol performed by Chainsecurity between April and May 2022.